nedscode/memdb/README.md

 # memdb

 The memdb library is a simple in-memory store for go structs that allows indexing and storage of items as well as configurable item expiry and collection at an interface level.

+## Important caveats

+As you are working with in-memory objects, it can be easy to overlook that you're also indexing these items in a database.

+Just like a real database, if you update an item such that it's index keys would change, you must Put it back in to update the items indexes in the database, and also to cause update notifications to be sent.

+DO NOT under any circumstances update the PRIMARY KEYs (ie keys used to determine the output of the Less() comparator) without first removing the existing item.
+Such an act would leave the item stranded in an unknown location within the index.

 ## Including